forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

   * Limit tests and exercises involving offensive weapons.

-Subjects where the negotiation positions seem fare apart or which are not officially in negotiation:
+Subjects where the negotiation positions seem fare apart or where no official negotiations are disclosed:
 * redesign of European security architecture (e.g. OSZE)
-* status of Crimea - possibly by (local) referendum.
+* status of Crimea

 * lessening/lifting sanctions on a peace treaty.